lpillman/govdelivery-tms-ruby/README.md

 Compatibility
 -------------
-This project is tested and compatible with REE 1.8.7 and MRI 1.9.3.
+This project is tested and compatible with REE 1.8.7, MRI 1.9.3, and MRI 2.0.0.

 License
 -------